lee-zhg/spring-petclinic-cf-db2/readme.md

 # Spring PetClinic Sample Application [![Build Status](https://travis-ci.org/spring-projects/spring-petclinic.png?branch=master)](https://travis-ci.org/spring-projects/spring-petclinic/)

+## This fork
+The fork has been modified to run on Cloud Foundry on the [IBM Cloud](https://cloud.ibm.com).
+Rather than using MySQL as the external database, it was tweaked to use [DB2](https://www.cloudfoundry.org/the-foundry/db2-on-cloud/) instead

 ## Understanding the Spring Petclinic application with a few diagrams
 <a href="https://speakerdeck.com/michaelisvy/spring-petclinic-sample-application">See the presentation here</a>